craftcms/docs/docs/3.x/config/config-settings.md

 If set to `true`, Craft will cache the results for unique GraphQL queries per access token.
 The cache is automatically invalidated any time an element is saved, the site structure is updated, or a GraphQL schema is saved.

-This setting will have no effect if a plugin is using the EVENT_BEFORE_EXECUTE_GQL_QUERY event to provide its own caching logic and setting the `result` property.
+This setting will have no effect if a plugin is using the [craft\services\Gql::EVENT_BEFORE_EXECUTE_GQL_QUERY](https://docs.craftcms.com/api/v3/craft-services-gql.html#event-before-execute-gql-query) event to provide its own caching logic and setting the `result` property.